xyjprc/hon/README.md

 * Output: HON edges in triplets [FromNode] [ToNode] [weight]

 ## Compatibility
 The code is written in Common Lisp.
-Tested with [SBCL](http://www.sbcl.org/), but should run on any modern Common Lisp implementation.

 Tested on Linux, Windows and Mac.

+Tested with [SBCL](http://www.sbcl.org/), but should run with any modern Common Lisp implementation.

 _A python implementation is under development.
 If you are interested, please let me know._

-## Setting up environment
+## Setting up the environment
 ### Recommended environment
 On *Linux*, follow [this tutorial](http://www.jonathanfischer.net/modern-common-lisp-on-linux/) to set up Emacs, SBCL, Quicklisp and SLIME.

-After installing [Quicklisp](http://www.quicklisp.org/), call ql:quickloads :split-sequence.
+After installing [Quicklisp](http://www.quicklisp.org/), call (ql:quickloads :split-sequence) to install the split-sequence package.

 For other platforms, follow [this tutorial](http://cliki.net/Getting+Started)

 ### Minimal environment
 Install SBCL and QuickLisp.
-Call ql:quickloads :split-sequence.
+Call (ql:quickloads :split-sequence) to install the package.

 ## Workflow